 Dong Chen - PSU Mathematics PhD Student

-I am a sixth-year graduate student in Department of Mathematics.
+I am a Ph.D. graduate in Department of Mathematics.
 My advisor is Dmitri Burago.
 My research is focused on differential geometry and dynamical systems.
 It includes problems from KAM theory, inverse problems, hyperbolicity, Finsler geometry, Aubry-Mather theory etc. I am particularly interested in the interaction between KAM-nondegenrate nearly integrable systems and geodesic flows.
+I will move to the Ohio State University as a Zassenhaus Assistant Professor from August 2017.

 Riemannian Geometry, Finsler Geometry, Lagrangian Mechanics